-Duke’s Motivated Cognition and Aging Brain Lab (PI: Greg Samanez-Larkin) is currently seeking to hire a full-time Research Coordinator beginning in Summer 2018.
+Duke’s Motivated Cognition and Aging Brain Lab (PI: Greg Samanez-Larkin) is currently seeking to hire a full-time Research Coordinator / Lab Manager beginning in Summer 2019.
 The position is a minimum of a one-year commitment (renewable).

 Our lab’s research focuses identifying psychological and neurobiological strengths at all stages of adulthood that can be used to enhance everyday decision making.
 Please see https://www.mcablab.science/ for more information on our lab’s focus and ongoing projects.

 Primary responsibilities for the Research Coordinator will include (1) assisting with the design and implementation of behavioral, eye-tracking, and fMRI experiments, (2) recruitment and testing of human subjects, (3) coordinating volunteer research assistants, and (4) preprocessing and analysis of experimental data.
-The Research Coordinator will work closely with our senior postdoc, Kendra Seaman, on project management.
-However, our lab is a highly cooperative environment and the research coordinator can anticipate collaborating with others in the laboratory.
+Our lab is a highly cooperative environment and the research coordinator can anticipate collaborating with many in the laboratory.

 Job qualifications include a BA or BS in psychology, neuroscience, behavioral economics, data science, or a related field.
 Strong applicants from other fields may be considered.
 Excellent organizational, time management, problem solving, interpersonal and communication skills are required.